 The Department of Transfusion Medicine including Haemovigilance provides support to all the clinical specialities in the hospital.
 We provide a 24 hour service 7 days a week.

-This service includes blood grouping, antibody screening, antibody investigation, direct Coombs test, cross matching and issuing of blood, blood products and blood components including frozen plasma, platelets, fibrinogen, Anti-D, coagulation factor concentrates and albumin.
+This service includes blood grouping, antibody screening, antibody investigation, direct coombs test, cross matching and issuing of blood, blood products and blood components including frozen plasma, platelets, fibrinogen, Anti-D, coagulation factor concentrates and albumin.
 Please refer to the lab med user guide for a complete test repertoire.

 Haemovigilance, in collaboration with the Transfusion Medicine Department and other blood users through the Transfusion Committee contribute to the delivery of best practice transfusion service including monitoring and traceability of blood/blood component use.
 The Haemovigilance department has an important role in many transfusion practices including investigation and reporting of adverse events and reactions.